 Serve over chocolate ice cream with whipped cream and any other topping you may desire, like nuts or sprinkles.
 If the cherry sauce is too warm, it will melt the ice cream, so be sure to let it cool down a little.

-There it is – a perfect Valentine’s Day meal.
+There it is – a perfect Valentine’s Day dinner.
 Assuming that your home is well-stocked with oil and basic pantry staples, the whole meal for two people should cost roughly $20-25, with leftovers for the next day.
 That would barely cover one person’s entrée at a fancy restaurant meal, which could range anywhere from $100-$400.
-Not only will you save money, but your special someone will be touched and thrilled that you made this beautiful dinner.
+Not only will you save money, but your special someone will be touched and thrilled that you made this beautiful Valentine’s Day dinner.
 There’s no need to go into credit card debt for one expensive night with your sweetheart, when you can have an even more special night for less money.

 If you’re struggling to pay off debt, ACCC can help.
 Schedule a free credit counseling session with us today.